pat-marty/the-local-ibex-source/content/en/docs/hiking/piz_terza.md

 ## Piz Terza

-This portion of the hike follows a stream up to a small lake near the <hl>Fuorcla Sassalba</hl>.
+This portion of the hike followed a stream up to a small lake near the <hl>Fuorcla Sassalba</hl>.
 Here we followed the waypoint sign to the trail leading up to the <hl>Piz Terza</hl>.

 <p align="center">
     <img src="IMG_6689.JPG" alt="" class="portrait">
     <em>The junction that leads up towards the <hl>Piz Terza</hl>.</em>
 </p>

-This part of the trail is quite a bit steeper than the previous parts, but is not at all exposed.
-The path is well marked and generally unproblematic to traverse apart from a few patches of ice and snow.
+This part of the trail was quite a bit steeper than the previous parts, but was not at all exposed.
+The path was well marked and generally unproblematic to traverse apart from a few patches of ice and snow.

 <p align="center">
     <img src="IMG_6701.JPG" alt="" class="landscape">
     <em>A view back towards the <hl>Muntet</hl> (the mountain closest to us).</em>
 </p>

-Once we started hitting more frequent snow fields once we got above an elevation of around 2600m to 2700m.
-As mentioned though, this path is not at all exposed so these additional obstacles only resulted in the hiking times being a little longer than expected but did not otherwise impact the hike at all.
+We started hitting more frequent snow fields once we got above an elevation of around 2600m to 2700m.
+As mentioned though, this path was not at all exposed so these additional obstacles only resulted in the hiking times being a little longer than expected but did not otherwise impact the hike at all.

 <p align="center">
     <img src="IMG_6714.JPG" alt="" class="landscape">